MicrosoftDocs/appcenter-docs/docs/transition/side-by-side.md

 * Managing organization owners.
 * Editing app settings such as the app name, and its public or private access status.
 * Managing notification settings.

+> [!TIP]
+> Move your apps to remove the synchronization and get full control in App Center.

 Throughout the App Center UI we provide direct links to the app in HockeyApp to edit the settings listed above.
 In App Center you can also quickly access the HockeyApp version of the app on the 'Getting Started' page.
 Just click the "Open in HockeyApp" button in the upper, right-hand corner of the page.